TeamExtremePro/ExtremeProUserbot/README.md

 ## Special Note
 WE Respect To Authors.
-Whe Havnt kanged Whatever We Have Taken From Other USERBOTS Given Credits So No Mean To Say Kang.
+Whe Havnt kanged Whatever We Have Taken/ Imported From Other USERBOTS Given Credits So No Mean To Say Kang.
 Copying But Giving Credits isnt Called a Kang.
 If You Are A Intellegent Person Then You Will Not Say This Is a Kangged Bot Thank You.
 Anyone Intrested To Join our Team THen Join We Are Waiting

 ## TEAM EXTREMEPRO